ckflight/FMCW3/README.md

 All RF, FPGA, PCB, VHDL, DSP, Antenna Design, RF Simulations and Python software in this project were designed and developed by myself as a complete custom FMCW radar platform.

-I used Henrik's pcb layout and schematic as a starting point of my project. https://github.com/Ttl/fmcw3
+I used pcb layout and schematic of this project as a starting point of my project. https://github.com/Ttl/fmcw3

 However this design has 6 layer pcb design with different rf characteristics, receiver chain, amplifier, coupler design, copper pour and signal layering in the case of hardware design.
 Software is eniterly unique and written by me.